-Marketing your book in advance of its publication is helps establish or further build an audience that will come to the book during its launch, help create the all-important sales momentum.
-If you’re in the process of writing a book, you should already be thinking about book promotion - following are six steps to get you on the right marketing page.
+Marketing your book in advance of its publication helps establish or further build an audience that will come to the book during its launch, helping to create the all-important sales momentum.
+If you’re in the process of writing a book, you should already be thinking about book promotion.
+Below are six steps to get you on the right marketing page.

-Note: The more you help promote your book, the more thrilled your publisher’s staff will be.
-But be sure to keep your editor, book marketing and publicity folks in the loop.
+The more you help promote your book, the more thrilled your publisher’s staff will be.
+But be sure to keep your editor, book marketing, and publicity folks in the loop.
 This way, you can all make sure that everyone's efforts dovetail, rather than compete with each other.

 1. Maximize your book's SEO from the get-go with metadata and keywords

-For starters, get a handle on how your book is marketed via SEO - learn about book metadata and how to choose keywords.
-Really, it's not as complicated as it sounds and understanding those concepts will help you to use the right language, targeted at your potential audiences when you...
+For starters, get a handle on how your book is marketed via SEO—learn about book metadata and how to choose keywords.
+Really, it's not as complicated as it sounds and understanding those concepts will help you to use the right language to target at your potential audiences.

 2. Establish your online author / expert / writer presence

-If you haven’t already, plant your authorial stake in the virtual ground with author content marketing. an effective author website that showcases you as the subject matter expert or fiction writer that your are.
+If you haven’t already, plant your authorial stake in the virtual ground with author content marketing.
+Design an effective author website that showcases you as the subject matter expert or fiction writer that you are.
 When appropriate, it should also showcase your book.